Denver Roadtrip Escape Plan this Summer

 A Bit Further from Denver, and Still a Hoot

-Carhenge: A good weekend trip in western Nebraska, you can also see two national historical monuments, Scott’s Bluff and Chimney Rock.
+Carhenge: A good weekend trip in western Nebraska, where you can see two national historical monuments, Scott’s Bluff and Chimney Rock.
 Adults will love the old cars, and the kids will love the prairie life re-enactments.

 Keep Going for a Long Weekend or a Short Week